rangeoshun/ripley/README.md

 <script src="ripley.min.js"></script>
 ```

-It will collect all elements with class `ripley` on `DOMConentLoaded` event.
+It will collect all elements with class `ripley` on `DOMContentLoaded` event.

 ```html
 <button class="ripley">My ripley button</button>